Upgrade Exchange to the latest Cumulative Update

 Having problems?
 Ask for help in the Exchange forums.
 Visit the forums at: Exchange Server.

-Backup any and all customizations.
-They will not survive the update.
+- Backup any and all customizations.
+They won't survive the update.

 Install an Exchange CU using the Setup wizard

 Download the latest version of Exchange on the target computer.
 For more information, see Updates for Exchange Server.